AI Insights

 What do I get from an AI Insight?›

-A plain-English explanation of what changed, plus likely drivers (channels/pages/devices/segments) based on the dashboard metrics you’re viewing.
+A plain-English explanation of what changed, plus likely drivers (channels/page paths/devices/segments) and a recommended next step—based on the dashboard metrics you’re viewing.

 How do AI credits work?›